 Leasehold improvements are amortized using the straight line method over their useful lives or the remaining term of the related lease, whichever is shorter.
-Furniture and equipment are depreciated over estimated useful lives ranging from five to seven years, using accelerated double declining methods.
+Furniture and equipment are depreciated over estimated useful lives ranging from five to seven years, using the straight line method.
 Building and improvements are primarily amortized over 39 years using the straight line method.
-Depreciation expense for leasehold improvements, furniture and equipment, and buildings and improvements is included in depreciation and amortization in the Statements of Income.
+Depreciation expense for leasehold improvements, furniture and equipment, and buildings and improvements is included in depreciation and amortization in the accompanying Statements of Income.

 Identified Intangible Assets.
-Identified intangible assets with finite lives are amortized in a pattern consistent with the assets' identifiable cash flows or using a straight-line method over their remaining estimated benefit periods if the pattern of cash flows is not estimable.
+Identified intangible assets with finite lives are amortized in a pattern consistent with the assets' identifiable cash flows or using a straight line method over their remaining estimated benefit periods if the pattern of cash flows is not estimable.
 Intangible assets with finite lives are reviewed for possible impairments when events or changed circumstances may affect the underlying basis of the asset.
-Refer to Note 8 of the Notes to Financial Statements for additional disclosures related to intangible assets.
+Refer to Note 6, Intangible Assets.